auroris/VoiceTransmute/README.md

 # VoiceTransmute

-Real-time speech-to-speech voice changer powered by the ElevenLabs API.
+Near real-time speech-to-speech voice changer powered by the ElevenLabs API.

 Captures audio from your microphone, detects speech using Silero VAD, streams it to the ElevenLabs speech-to-speech endpoint, and plays the transformed audio back through your speakers — all with minimal latency.